 7 Ways to Relieve IBS With Constipation

-Trying to figure out what’s causing your IBS (Irritable Bowel Syndrome) with constipation is not a simple task.
-From infection to stress, there are a number of factors that could be contributing to your symptoms, but the causes are not fully known.
+If you have irritable bowel syndrome (IBS) but also experience constipation, determining the cause of the constipation is not a simple task.
+From infection to stress, there are a number of factors that could be contributing to your symptoms, but the causes are not fully known or understood.

-1. De-stress.
-According to Shahnaz Sultan, MD, spokesperson for the American Gastroenterological Association and Assistant Professor at the University of Minnesota, because there is a strong link between stress and IBS symptoms, it’s important to engage in activities that help relieve stress, such as:
+According to Shahnaz Sultan, MD, spokesperson for the American Gastroenterological Association and Assistant Professor at the University of Minnesota, there is a strong link between stress and IBS symptoms.
+Therefore it’s important to engage in activities that help relieve stress, such as: